-Another thing to be aware is that Part D plans can add requirements that you receive the plan’s approval before covering your current medications next January.
+Another thing to be aware of is that Part D plans can add requirements that you receive the plan’s approval before covering your current medications next January.
 This is known as prior-authorization or pre-certification.

 If you can’t find a plan that covers all your medications, you may be able to work with your doctor to get your existing plan (that has changed your current medication to require pre-approval) to cover the drug anyway.
 To help speed up the process, you should keep any letters from your Part D insurer if it has approved coverage for one of your medications this year – as evidence to submit support your case.

 If you take multiple medications, you might find that some of your medications are covered by some plans, but none of the plans cover all of your medications.
 In that case, pay attention to how much each drug would cost without insurance (GoodRx is a useful tool for this), and consider enrolling in the plan that best covers the most expensive drugs you take.